What? That's good but not very sexy? Ok, let's sex it up a bit.

 Whilst I don't air-dry the chicken for Ayam Panggang, I do dry it in the oven.
 I roast the bird at a low temperature – 130°C or so – for about 25 minutes.
 The heat is too low to cook the bird much but it dries out the skin quite well.
 I then crank up the temperature to 230°C and the skin, already dry, browns nicely in about 15 minutes.
 Meanwhile, the meat is just cooked and the breast still moist.

-Source: Adapted from The Best of Singapore Cooking, Mrs Leong Yee SooSambal
+Source: Adapted from Mrs Leong Yee Soo's The Best of Singapore CookingSambal

 (Recipe for 6 persons)